26 Greatest American TV Sitcoms

 8. The Big Bang Theory (2007 to 2019) 271 episodes

 This show features a cast of geeks, dweebs, dorks and other generally brainy, socially awkward folks, many of whom having an avid interest in science, video games, comic books, and sci-fi and fantasy TV shows and movies.
 Among the stars of this sitcom - Leonard Hofstadter (Johnny Galecki), Sheldon Cooper (Jim Parsons) and Penny (Kaley Cuoco) – Sheldon Cooper seems the quintessential geek: his IQ is 187; he earned a PhD at 16 and he’s a theoretical physicist.
-He’s also clueless in social situations and has anal retentive tendencies.
+He’s also clueless in social situations and sweats the small stuff - everything must be exactly right.
 The show has ranked in the top 10 since season five, becoming number one in 2018.
 It’s also been nominated for 216 awards, winning 56, including seven Emmy Awards.
 And, appropriately, a number of scientists have appeared on the show: Neil deGrasse Tyson, Stephen Hawking, George Smoot and Brian Green.

 Little known fact: A plagiarized version of The Big Bang Theory was discovered by creator Chuck Lorre.
 Airing in Belarus, Lorre thought they had little chance of forcing it off the air.
 But when the actors on the show discovered their sitcom was a word-for-word copy, they quit, and the show was cancelled.